antonkabasi/sudoku-laravel/README.md

 # Sudoku Web App

-## Overview

 This repository contains a web-based **Sudoku** application built using Laravel.
-Originally developed in C# using Windows Forms (in Croatian) for an Object‑Oriented Programming course at the Faculty of Science, University of Split in 2015, this project has been completely re‑implemented as a modern **Laravel** application.
+Originally developed in C# using Windows Forms (in Croatian) for an Object‑Oriented Programming course at the Faculty of Science, University of Split in 2015.

-Key new features include:
+This project has been completely re‑implemented as a modern **Laravel** application.

+## Features:
 - **Leaderboard:** Your time is compared against other scores for each difficulty level.
 - **CRUD Functionality:** Manage leaderboard entries (create, read, update, and delete) directly from the web interface.
 - **Responsive UI:** Built with Laravel Blade, Tailwind CSS, and Bootstrap components for a responsive design.
-- **Persistent Database:** Using SQLite for storing leaderboard scores.
+- **Database:** Using SQLite for storing leaderboard scores.

 ## Tech Stack